 Consider every bad time in your life.
 Haven’t things gotten better every single time?

 When you know better times are ahead, grit and resilience are easier to demonstrate.
 Focus on a positive outcome.

 3. Often, successful people are those with resilience

 It might be easy to be wealthy and successful, however becoming wealthy and successful is not necessarily so.

 The most successful people were willing to take on challenges that the average person might choose to circumvent or altogether avoid.

-4. Take excellent care of yourself
+4. Taking excellent care of yourself will develop resilience

 No matter what is going on in your life, you still need food, rest, love, exercise and fun.
 Take good care of yourself and you’ll be in a better position to weather challenges.